chrisbroski/pilove/README.md

 ## Server Admin

-The server should be started like so:
+The server should be started something like this so it will keep running after the terminal is closed:

     nohup node piloveserver.js > /dev/null &

+It's not working though.
+I'll need to get trying.